Center for Behavior Analysis Policies

 - Be sure to refer to your cohort’s schedule and be aware of the BACB’s Application Deadlines, as well as the UWF Academic Calendar for 2015-2016 to determine when you will be able to sit for the exam.

-- The Office of ABA is not responsible for any fees paid to the BACB in error of when transcripts will be available.
+- The Center for Behavior Analysis is not responsible for any fees paid to the BACB in error of when transcripts will be available.

 - A passing grade is a “B” or higher.